itsnuwandev/itsnuwandev.github.io/README.md

-# Nuwan Bandara Portfolio
+# Personal Portfolio website.

-This is the personal portfolio website of Nuwan Bandara, showcasing skills, projects, and contact information.
+This is my personal portfolio website, showcasing my skills, projects, and contact information.

 ## 🚀 Technologies Used